mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - How does buck performance vary with process, voltage, and temperature (PVT)?

 ## Boost Converters
-Many of the boost converter questions can be similar to bucks, but I barely have any experience with boosts so they aren't covered as much.
+Many of the boost converter questions can be similar to bucks, but I barely have any experience with boosts so they aren't covered as much in my interviews.

 - What is a boost converter?
 How does it boost voltage?
 - How does a boost converter work?